schwartzlab-methods/NEST/README.md

 pytorch == 1.12.0 (with GPU support - CUDA 11.3)

-torch_scatter with pytorch 1.12.0 (with GPU support)
+torch_scatter with pytorch 1.12.0 and CUDA 11.3

-torch_sparse with pytorch 1.12.0 (with GPU support)
+torch_sparse with pytorch 1.12.0 and CUDA 11.3

-torch_geometric with pytorch 1.12.0 (with GPU support)
+torch_geometric with pytorch 1.12.0 and CUDA 11.3

 (Above three packages can be installed together as: